NicoOhler/Notes/Psychology/Using Long Words Needlessly.md

 + Richard Feynman
 	+ If you can't explain something in simple terms, you don't understand it
 + style
-	+ same effects occur for hard to read fonts
+	+ hard to read fonts negatively impact fluency
+		+ same effects as described above
+	+ bad fluency due to obvious external factors
+		+ e.g. documents printed from a printer that is low in toner
-	+ negative
+		+